-You will receive individual tuition from the excellent Departmental staff, many of whom are published creative writers.
-Under their guidance, you will produce a substantial portfolio in the form of poetry or prose fiction.
-In addition, you will develop a host of key transferrable skills that you may deploy in a range of academic or employment contexts.
+You will receive individual tuition from the excellent Departmental staff, all of whom are published creative writers.
+Under their guidance, you will produce a substantial portfolio in the form of a collection of poetry or an extended piece of prose fiction.
+In addition, you will develop a host of key transferrable skills that will benefit you in a range of academic or employment contexts.

 English Language Requirements: